algorandfoundation/algokit-avm-vscode-debugger/.github/ISSUE_TEMPLATE/bug_report.md

 ### Your environment

 <!--
-* Please provide the output of `algokit doctor` command response,
+* Please provide information about the vscode version you are using.
 * This will give us a good idea about your environment -->